 3. Advocates for Effective Teamwork

 It is proven that employees with a higher level of emotional intelligence are naturally more efficient in teamwork.
 Emotionally intelligent employees are empathetic and effective communicators who appreciate and encourage their team members’ input, and they motivate their teams.
-Effective Teamwork lead by emotionally intelligence employees is the foundation of all great organisation.
+Effective teamwork led by emotionally intelligent employees is the foundation of all great organisations.

 4. A Deeper Self-Awareness